Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 ```
 That's not what I want.

-`5491` is looking for the value of register 1 to be 6.
-This must be the return value from the validation function.
+`5491` is looking for the value of `reg[0]` to equal 6. `reg[0]` must be the return value from the validation function.
+My edits have left it set at four.
 Let's back up and fix that.

 ```
 > !set memory 5494 4